Suicide bomber kills dozens at Afghan wedding party

-A favoured tactic is improvised explosive devices (IEDs) or suicide attacks on foreign or Afghan forces, but pro-government sympathisers are also targeted and the insurgency used as a cover to settle old scores.
+A favored tactic is improvised explosive devices (IEDs) or suicide attacks on foreign or Afghan forces, but pro-government sympathizers are also targeted and the insurgency used as a cover to settle old scores.

 Rural wedding parties in Afghanistan can often be raucous affairs with large gatherings of people and frequently accompanied by celebratory gunfire.
 Several have mistakenly been attacked in the past by foreign forces.

 (Additional reporting by Hamid Shalizi in Kabul; Writing by David Fox; Editing by Dan Williams)

 (For more Reuters coverage of Afghanistan and Pakistan, see: here)

 - North Korea says Kim's powerful uncle dismissed for 'criminal acts'

 - Thai PM calls snap election, protesters want power now |